successible/markdown-wiki/README.md

 This extension uses the excellent [LanguageTool Server](https://dev.languagetool.org/http-server.html).
 It will flag any spelling and grammatical errors with the same Error (Red) as Readability.
 The LanguageTool Server must be installed and running on your computer for this to work.

-If you hover over a sentence with a mispelled word, you can add it to a list of excluded words via a VSCode "Quick Fix".
+If you hover over a sentence with a misspelled word, you can add it to a list of excluded words via a VSCode "Quick Fix".
 The command for a VSCode "Quick Fix" is `Ctrl/Cmd` + `.`.
 The excluded words are stored in your settings under `Markdown Wiki.excludedWords`.

 ## Footnotes